RyanGan/oregon_wildfire/README.md

 # Association between smoke from the 2013 Douglas-Complex fire and cardiopulmonary morbidity

-# NEW CHANGE TO SHOW HOW GIT WORKFLOW SHOULD WORK

 ### Created by: Ryan Gan and Jingyang Liu
 Created on: 2017-11-07